xsf/xmpp.org/content/blog/2026-01-04_chat-future-initiative.md

 the XSF Communication Team is pleased to announce a new initiative to help evolving the XMPP ecosystem in a broader and aligned perspective.
 This should cover discussions, development but also extended public communication and presence.
-As this is being setup in an iterative way and therefore participants will be able to form and steer its direction over time.
+As this initiative is being setup in an iterative way, participants will be able to form and steer its direction over time.

 ### Why the Chat of the Future Initiative?

-XMPP exists for more than 20 years now, with world-wide implementations across various applications and more than 500 [published and public specifications](https://xmpp.org/extensions/).
+XMPP exists for more than 25 years now, with world-wide implementations across various applications and more than 500 [published and public specifications](https://xmpp.org/extensions/).
 At [xmpp.org](https://xmpp.org/software/), software of more than 35 clients, 20 libraries and 8 servers are listed.
 This rich history is only possible through the federation endorsed since 1999.